Learn Through Play

 Cycles of Productivity

 A recent study by the Draugiem Group used a computer application to track employee work habits.
-Specifically, the app DeskTime tracked the habits of the most productive people and pinpointed the working flow that leads to the ability to get the most done.
+Specifically, the app tracked the habits of the most productive people and pinpointed the working flow that leads to the ability to get the most done.

 How to best recover